JustinN00/RE-Actor/README.md

 # RE-Actor

 Hi!
 Thanks for coming to look at RE-Actor!
 This application is intended to apply a Regular Expression based pattern to the logs of a Docker container.
 If the pattern matches the log, then the values are copied into the supplied template.
 Once complete, the resulting value will be sent to the selected action.
-Currently, you can posting a message to a Discord webhook or send an email through SMTP.
+Currently, you can post a message to a Discord webhook or send an email through SMTP.

 Here is a list of environment variables that are used to configure RE-Actor: